kyddev/hsc-llm/README.md

 <!-- ![screenshot](https://raw.githubusercontent.com/amitmerchant1990/electron-markdownify/master/app/img/markdownify.gif) -->

+This is a project submitted as a Bachelor of Computing Science (Honours) thesis.

 ## Key Features

-* Uses Meta's Llama3.1-8b model as the backbone of the application.
+* Uses Meta's Llama3.1-8b model as the backbone of the application
   - High quality answers all locally.
 * Implements Retrieval Augmented Generation (RAG) for document upload and search
   - Further improved with a reranking model for more relevant search results.
 * Friendly User Interface using Streamlit
 * Cross platform
   - Windows and macOS ready.
+* Generates metric scores for answers
+  - Provides a simple ground truth dataset to measure LLM performance.

 ## How To Use